Responding to COVID-19 | Telehealth

-Here we highlight MHTTC training and technical assistance products and resources related to telehealth, as well as a compilation of telehealth resources from other reputable organizations.
+Here we highlight MHTTC products and resources related to telehealth, as well as a compilation of telehealth resources from other reputable organizations.

 MHTTC Products and Resources:

-Due to the need for many mental health providers to transition to online service delivery as a result of COVID-19, this webinar will provide general guidance on the use of telehealth services.
-In particular, this webinar will focus on providing recommendations for adapting common Cognitive Behavioral Therapy tools (e.g., repeated assessment, homework tracking, etc.) for use with clients via telehealth.
-Special linguistic and cultural considerations for providers of Latino clients will also be presented throughout the webinar.
+Due to the need for many mental health providers to transition to online service delivery as a result of COVID-19, this webinar provided general guidance on the use of telehealth services and recommendations for adapting common Cognitive Behavioral Therapy tools (e.g., repeating assessment, homework tracking, etc.).
+Special linguistic and cultural considerations for providers of Latino clients were presented as well.

 Clinical Innovations in Telehealth | Global MHTTC

 Clinical Innovations in Telehealth Learning Series is a weekly online series targeting high-priority clinical issues for providers using telehealth.
-Experts in clinical care and telehealth devote the first segment of each hour-long session to a specific topic, then address questions submitted by registrants.
+Experts in clinical care and telehealth devoted the first segment of each hour-long session to a specific topic, then addressed questions submitted by registrants.

 - Session 1: Telehealth and Suicide Care - includes slide deck and FAQ

-- Session 2: Telehealth and CBT for Psychosis (recording coming soon!)
+- Session 2: Telehealth and CBT for Psychosis - includes slide deck

 This brief identifies issues to consider when conducting mental health services and supports through telehealth with culturally diverse communities and provides strategies to ensure that the national Culturally and Linguistically Appropriate Services (CLAS) standards continue to drive efforts towards culturally competent care.
 Now available in Spanish!

-This guidance can be applied to your work during the COVID-19 public health emergency, as well as when engaging with clients who may live in remote, rural, and otherwise difficult to access areas.
+This resource provides information on tips and methods on how to engage clients during the pandemic and as well with those who live in remote, rural, and otherwise difficult to access areas.
 Please note that it is best to talk with your agency's administration to determine any potential issues or concerns with providing remote services, including, but not limited to, HIPAA compliance, reimbursement, and authorizations.